happyhorseskull/you-can-datamosh-on-linux/README.md

 or:
 - you can edit `video_to_gif.py` and change the `start_gif` and `end_gif` variables to be whichever default values you prefer.

 GIFs can become suprisingly large files.
-If you need to make a GIF smaller besides making it shorter you can edit the variables in video_to_gif.py
+If you need to make a GIF file size smaller you can make it shorter or you can edit some variables in `video_to_gif.py`

 `fps` is frames per second.
 A lower `fps` will create smaller files.

 `gif_width` sets how wide the GIF is.
 The height will scale to match.
-A narrower width GIF will be smaller.
+A narrower width GIF will have a smaller file size.

 Warning: `video_to_gif.py` will overwrite previous GIFs made from the same video file if you leave them in the GIFs directory.